 Fry the garlic on high for about 2 minutes in a large frying pan.
 I recommend using a deep frying pan (you can also use a pot if you don’t have one).
 I use my wok at home since I don’t have a deep pan.

-Lower the heat and add butter or oil, pepper, 1 tablespoon of cilantro and onion.
+Lower the heat and add butter or oil, pepper, cilantro and onion.
 Saute for a couple minutes.

 Add beans with the broth and Salsa Lizano.
 You can add more or less Salsa Lizano depending on how you like it.